 communities across the country – from cities to suburbs to rural areas

-of the U.S. population lives within 10 miles of a YMCA branch
+of the U.S. population lives within 10 miles of a Y

-The Y believes all kids deserve the opportunity to learn, grow and thrive — and access to healthy meals is critical in making that possible.
+The Y believes all kids deserve the opportunity to learn, grow and thrive — and access to healthy meals is critical to making that possible.

 According to the U.S. Department of Agriculture (USDA), over 21 million kids receive free or reduced-cost meals, but only 3.2 million continue to receive meals through the summer.

 Kids and teens benefit from the Y’s Year-Round Food Program at thousands of sites across the country, where they receive nutritious meals and snacks, plus enjoy recreational and educational activities to keep their bodies and minds active.

 The scope of the diabetes epidemic in this country is alarming.
 Nearly 37 million Americans have diabetes and another 96 million have prediabetes — but only 20% know they have it.

 At over 1,400 locations in 43 states, the YMCA Diabetes Prevention Program works to decrease the number of Type 2 diabetes cases.
 This program not only saves lives, it helps reduce the $176 billion in direct medical costs associated with diabetes every year.